 Her annual gift became a legacy to UCLA research known as the "Turken Research Award", now given annually to support a promising scientist as he/she pursues major grant support and scientific independence.
 The recognition of this research gift is celebrated as part of the activities of Turken Award Day.
 Although Phyllis passed away in 2005, her daughter, Beth Devermont, has carried her mother's passion forward.
 Over the years, the Turken Research Award has funded twenty-one innovative AD projects including human brain mapping research, PET imaging in early diagnosis, study of cell death mechanisms and research on dementia genetics.

 The annual Turken Award Day activities have included internationally renowned guest lecturers, tours of UCLA's School of Medicine and healthcare systems, culminating with the awarding of the annual Turken Day Researcher Award.
 In 2012, Dr. Jason Karlawish, Professor of Medicine, University of Pennsylvania received the International Lectureship.
 Dr. Joshua Grill received the 22nd Turken Day Researcher Award.
 Dr. Grill is an Assistant Adjunct Professor in the Department of Neurology at UCLA, Director of Katherine and Benjamin Kagan Alzheimer's Disease Treatment Development Program, and the Director of Recruitment and Education Core at the UCLA Mary S. Easton Center for Alzheimer's Disease Research Center.
 Dr. Grill's award was presented on behalf of and in conjunction with Beth Devermont, the Sam and Ida Turken Charitable Foundation, and the Southern California Chapter of the Alzheimer's Association.
-The Mary S. Easton Center for Alzheimer's Disease at UCLA is honored to carry forward a twenty year tradition hosting Turken Award Day and identifying Alzheimer's research award recipients who can make meaningful research contributions toward improving the lives of partients and families dealing with this devastating disease.
+The Mary S. Easton Center for Alzheimer's Disease at UCLA is honored to carry forward a twenty-one year tradition hosting Turken Award Day and identifying Alzheimer's research award recipients who can make meaningful research contributions toward improving the lives of partients and families dealing with this devastating disease.

 A Special Thanks To: